x13a/Silence/README.md

 Optionally allow:
 * Numbers you have contacted
-* Numbers within the selected groups (Toll-Free, Local)
+* Numbers within the selected groups
 * N registered call from the same number within T minutes
-* Numbers from messages
+* Numbers found in messages
 * Numbers passing STIR verification (Android 11)

-Contacted, Groups, Repeated, Messages options and the main toggle have additional settings.
-You can open them by long click.

 If the app rejects calls from contacts on Android 10, allow contacts permission manually in `App info → Permissions`.

 ## Permissions

 * CALL_SCREENING - block or allow call
 * READ_CALL_LOG - check you have called the number and count times the number have called you in T minutes
 * READ_SMS - check you have sent a message to the number and you received a message from the number
 * RECEIVE_SMS - find mobile numbers in incoming messages
 * READ_PHONE_STATE - check on which SIM the number is calling
-* RECEIVE_BOOT_COMPLETED - persist cleanup expired numbers job across reboots
+* RECEIVE_BOOT_COMPLETED - persist clean expired numbers job across reboots
 * READ_CONTACTS - check the number exists in contacts on Android 10

 ## Localization